NantelBiomechLab/Coordination-DT-PD/README.md

 or if using a system Jupyter installation, start Jupyter from your favorite available shell (e.g. Powershell on Windows, bash on any *nix variant, etc.).

-The primary analysis is found in the `Analysis` notebook.
+The primary analysis is found in the `Analysis2` notebook.
 Two other notebooks related to this research are also included.